 Consider Your Storage Space When Buying Tools

-I’m an apartment dweller, currently, and my “studio” consists of a small work table where I keep my most frequently used tools within easy reach and a small armoire that holds all my other tools and supplies.
+I’m an apartment dweller, currently, and my “studio” consists of a small work table where I keep my most frequently used tools within easy reach and some small drawer units and bookshelves that hold all my other tools and supplies.
 This tiny little space that is my current studio is actually one corner of the bedroom I share with my husband.
-Seriously.
-I can probably win (or at least place in the top ten) for the world’s smallest studio spaces.
 That’s it, pictured below.
 All of it!

 Working in a very small space has forced me to curb my tool addiction, and I’ve managed to transform myself from tool junkie to tool minimalist.
 Truth be told, it was also a major factor in my decision to make the switch from jewelry maker/seller to jewelry blogger.
 Small spaces are only livable when they’re neat and tidy, and it was virtually impossible to keep my bench as clean as it is here when I was making finished jewelry for sale.
 There was work in progress on my bench 24 x 7.
 It never stopped, and the mess drove me crazy.

-TIP: You don’t need every specialized tool out there to be a good jewelry maker.
-Only buy those that are right for you and your current workspace.
+You don’t need every specialized tool on the market to be a good jewelry maker.
+Only buy the tools that make sense for your current skill level, your budget, and your current workspace.

 My Preferred Sources for Tools